automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Apatosaurus.md

 # Apatosaurus
-## Description: The dinosaur formerly known as Brontosaurus.
+## The dinosaur formerly known as Brontosaurus.